-The phrase “in those days” refer to the entire “five month” period of torture depicted in verse 5 one of the features of the “time of trouble, such as never was since there was a nation” after “Michael” “shall stand up” and takes “the censer, and fill[s] it with fire of the altar, and cast[s] it into the earth” (Daniel 12:1 and Revelation 8:5).
+The phrase “in those days” refers to the entire “five month” period of torture depicted in verse 5, one of the features of the “time of trouble, such as never was since there was a nation” after “Michael” “shall stand up” and takes “the censer, and fill[s] it with fire of the altar, and cast[s] it into the earth” (Daniel 12:1 and Revelation 8:5).

 How about the attackers, do they have the “mark of the beast?”
 It does not make sense to believe they will be tormented along with their victims.